chuck-sys/personal-site/content/md/pages/portfolio.md

 # Projects

+**[pls](https://github.com/chuck-sys/pls)** in *Rust*.
+This is yet another PHP language server.
+It uses the `tree-sitter` framework for parsing text into AST.
+Currently, it only has basic diagnostic features, such as syntax checking, undefined variables, duplicate namespaces.
+Other features such as context-aware auto-complete, diagnostics based on a strong type system, intelligent hover text, will be added at a later time.
+I wrote this because other PHP language servers were pretty slow in indexing my files, and usually caused noticeable slowdowns whenever I requested any auto-complete.
+After a few updates, they usually had weird quirks such as highlighting large swaths of template files as errors. `pls` is different in that, even though there are issues, they are understandable, and they are *my* issues, and therefore I don't complain as much about them.

 **[nlclc-stats](https://github.com/NLCLC-CM/stats)** via custom site generation in *Clojure*.
 This is a client-based web app that shows statistics around worship service in our church.
 This is an experiment in the amount of framework you need to build a website, without just typing everything in HTML.
 Thus, the